home • support • company • contact

 • Click 'OK' to close the Options sheet.

-• After the backup has finished, select the new clone in the Startup Disk pref pane.
+• After the backup has finished, select the new clone in the Startup Disk preference pane.

 • Restart your computer.

-You don't need to perform the first two steps each time, but it's a good idea to at least do them once before your initial cloning attempt.
+You do not need to perform the first two steps each time, but it is a good idea to at least do them once before your initial cloning attempt.

 [^]